scottcarver/wp-withagency/docs/reference/plugins.md

 - does the plugin have a pro/PAID version (not necessarily bad, might mean the project is healthy, and preferable to an ad-model.
 We actively seek to pay money for solutions that have an outsized effect on effeciency).
 - does it do one thing well, or is it attempting to be a lot of things (multi-use is often bad)

-<br /><hr /><br />
+***
 ## Building a custom plugin
 Sometimes you'll legitimately need to create a project specific plugin.
-In that case we use the WP Cli tools for scaffolding plugins read more about this here, but this is the gist of it ```wp scaffold plugin --name```
+In that case we use the WP ClI tools for scaffolding plugins read more about this here, but this is the gist of it ```wp scaffold plugin --name```

 <br /><hr /><br />

 ## Clients and Plugins
 Sometimes clients want to be able to access their website and add plugins.
-This eschews our evaluation process and is not ideal, but sometimes you just have to go with it.
+This eschews the evaluation process and is not ideal, but sometimes you just have to go with it.
 In this situation it's good to remind the client that there are risks involved, especially when experimenting on the live site.
 Encourage them to make changes on the staging site.
 Then, once things look good, let us know so we can can 1) Evaluate it 2) add that new plugin to version control and 3) ensure it's used on localhost and live sites consistently